enmingxing244/AF_ClaSeq/README.md

 2. ✅ ColabFold environment
 3. ✅ Reference PDB structures
 4. ✅ Structure analysis config JSON
-5. ✅ Patience - this workflow can take days!

 **Important**: This workflow runs in **stages**.
 You control which stages run via the config file, not command-line arguments.